Email Editor

 Fonts are an important aspect of your email design.
 When creating your email in the editor, you can select fonts from an extensive range (in the region of 40 or so) to enhance your design.

 Currently, the Email Editor does not support the addition of custom fonts.
 This is because all fonts must be publicly available for free.
-Also, if the font is not compatible to the email client, then a corresponding matching fallback font must be provided.
+Also, if the font is not compatible with the email client, then a corresponding matching fallback font must be provided.

 Most licenses for use of web fonts in email are based on the number of monthly opens.
-It is important to consider this if you are using a paid for web font in your emails.
+It is important to consider this if you are using a paid-for web font in your emails.
 If you are using a paid-for web font in your emails, adding the font in Infobip would make it available to all clients, potentially having a serious cost attached.

-In addition, custom (web)fonts generally only work on a limited set of email clients, for example: iOS Mail, Apple Mail, Android (default mail client, not Gmail app), Outlook 2000, Outlook.com app, and Thunderbird.
+In addition, custom (web)fonts generally only work on a limited set of email clients, for example, iOS Mail, Apple Mail, Android (default mail client, not Gmail app), Outlook 2000, Outlook.com app, and Thunderbird.

 Image